agarrido19/workConfig/README.md

 # workConfig
-Local confs for bash, vim and tmux
+This Repository contains scripts and config files for:

+* bash
+* vim
+* tmux